hoosan/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

-### 2. Dapp developers submit NNS proposal so they can deploy to the SNS subnet.
+### 2. Dapp developers submit NNS proposal so they can deploy to the SNS subnet

 To ensure that malicious parties cannot simply fill the SNS subnet with un-approved SNSs, the canister which is responsible for deploying SNSs, [SNS-W](../introduction/sns-architecture.md#SNS-W),